Nacher Putul

-Nacher Putul (নাচের পুতুল) is a Bangladeshi drama film, directed by Ashok Ghosh.
+Nacher Putul (নাচের পুতুল) is a Bengali-language Pakistani drama film, directed by Ashok Ghosh.
 Story by Ahmed Zaman Chowdhury and script and dialogue by Jahirul Haque.
-The film produced by Azizur Rahman under the banner of Rana Films.
+The film was produced by Azizur Rahman under the banner of Rana Films.
 The film stars Razzak and Shabnam played in the lead role.
 The music was composed by Robin Ghosh (brother of Ashok Ghosh and husband of Shabnam).
 Khan Zainul, Sultana Zaman, Rani Sarkar, Inam Ahmed and Kazi Mehfuzul Haq also starred in the supporting roles.